Dyslexia assessment and action plan package

-Most parents who contact me to ask about assessment have had a nagging suspicion their child has dyslexia for a while but they haven’t acted on it because well meaning relatives or teachers often try to comfort them with advice like “He’ll come round” or “They all get there in their own time, just be patient.”
-This leaves the parents I work with thinking that maybe they are over-reacting or being over-protective and this can make them feel reluctant to reach out.
+Most parents who contact me to ask about assessment have had a nagging suspicion their child might have dyslexia for a while but they haven’t acted on it because well meaning relatives or teachers often try to comfort them with advice like “He’ll come round” or “They all get there in their own time, just be patient.”
+This leaves parents thinking they might be over-reacting and can make them feel reluctant to reach out for expert advice.
 I diagnose 9 out of 10 children who come to see me for assessment.
-No, I’m not willy nilly with handing out labels!
-Quite the opposite.
-But if your instinct tells you something is wrong chances are, there is!
-You’ve probably read checklists, done online quizzes, talked to other parents whose kids are dyslexic and thought “That sounds just like my child.”
-Don’t hesitate seeking help.
+If your gut instinct tells you something is wrong, chances are, there is!
+You’ve probably read checklists, done online quizzes, talked to other parents whose kids are dyslexic and thought “That sounds just like my child!”
+Don’t hesitate to seek help.
 There is no such thing as a “late bloomer”.
 Children whose help is delayed simply fall further behind their peers.
+The good news is, so much can be done to support your child and improve your family life.
 Assessment is a great way to get started in supporting your struggling child and is available for children aged 6-16 years.

-What is the benefit of getting a dyslexia assessment?
+What are the benefits of a dyslexia assessment?

 What happens after the assessment?